We are committed to providing an affordable degree program. We offer various types of financial aid – grants, scholarships and loans.

 Saint Meinrad charges a flat per-credit-hour rate for both full-time and part-time Graduate Theology students.

 If you are a graduate of our school, you can receive a 30% discount on tuition, except for auditing a course.
 You cannot use reduced-tuition courses toward another degree at our institution.

-You must pay all tuition, fees, housing and meal charges before the end of each term to receive a grade report or diploma, be issued transcripts of credit or to enroll in a subsequent term.
-To make payment arrangements, contact the Financial Aid Office at 812-357-6561 or email@example.com.
+You must pay all tuition, fees, housing and meal charges before the end of each term to receive a grade report or diploma, be issued transcripts of credit, or enroll in a subsequent term.
+To make payment arrangements, contact the Financial Aid Office at 812-357-6561 or firstname.lastname@example.org.

 Application Fee: $40

 Matriculation Fee: $210 (one-time fee; only for degree applicants)